grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

   - The following log message indicates that the _initial_ initial join did not succeed: `failed to join memberlist cluster`
   - The following log message indicates that subsequent re-join attempts are failing: `re-joining memberlist cluster failed`
   - If it is the case that the initial join failed, take action according to the reason given.
-- Verify communication with other members by checking memberlist traffic is being sent and received by the instance using the following metrics:
+- Verify communication with other members by checking memberlist traffic is being sent and received by the instance using the following profiles:
   - `memberlist_tcp_transport_packets_received_total`
   - `memberlist_tcp_transport_packets_sent_total`
-- If traffic is present, then verify there are no errors sending or receiving packets using the following metrics:
+- If traffic is present, then verify there are no errors sending or receiving packets using the following profiles:
   - `memberlist_tcp_transport_packets_sent_errors_total`
   - `memberlist_tcp_transport_packets_received_errors_total`
   - These errors (and others) can be found by searching for messages prefixed with `TCPTransport:`.
-- Logs coming directly from memberlist are also logged by Mimir; they may indicate where to investigate further.
+- Logs coming directly from memberlist are also logged by Fire; they may indicate where to investigate further.
 These can be identified as such due to being tagged with `caller=memberlist_logger.go:<line>`.

 ### EtcdAllocatingTooMuchMemory